emre-aki/raycast.js/README.md

-Raycasting performed in an HTML5 canvas using nothing but plain Javascript 🌞🕶
+Raycasting performed in an HTML5 canvas using nothing but plain Javascript, with zero-dependencies! 🌞🕶

 # Raycasting.js